Tragedy as heavy flood sweeps away commercial bus driver in Lagos

 When Vanguard visited the scene the commercial bus with yellow and black stripes, Lagos colour which the victim drove before the incident happened was still parked in the middle of the road as sympathisers and rescue team went in search of the victim.

-The conductor of the bus, simply identified as Favour, left the scene and raced to the home if the victim to inform his family.
+The conductor of the bus, simply identified as Favour, left the scene and raced to the home of the victim to inform the family of the tragedy.

-An eyewitness, who simply identified herself as Mana Iyabo, narrated he the incident happened.
+An eyewitness, who simply identified herself as Mama Iyabo, narrated how the incident happened.

 According to her, “I can’t still believe my eyes.
 It was just like a Nollywood movie.
 I was in my shop as a petty trader, I saw from afar a commercial bus driver while in the process of negotiating a bend into the street got stuck in a ditch but after much struggle, it got the bus out.